 An exchange trip can range anywhere from $2,500 to $3,000.
 The cost varies according to the location, dates of the trip, and at times the number of students on the trip.

 For the most part, all CHRHS students are eligible to participate on an Exchange trip.
+A record of signficant disciplinary issues can be a barrier to a student's participation.

 Parents are responsible for the entire cost of an Exchange trip, although fundraising offsets some of this cost.
 Trips are usually approved by the School Board a year in advance.
 That gives parents time to set aside money and students time to earn money they can put toward a trip.